auth0-samples/auth0-vue-samples/README.md

 - [01 - Login](./01-Login) — demonstrates logging in and viewing profile information
 - [02 - Calling an API](./02-Calling-an-API) — demonstrates how to call a third-party API using access tokens

+**Note**: These samples are designed to work with Vue 2, and have not yet been updated to work with Vue 3.

 ## What is Auth0?

 Auth0 helps you to: